-Here are several dozen Coastal Mississippi hidden gems for your next Mississippi beach getaway vacation, including secret and local favorite Mississippi Gulf Coast restaurants, attractions, sites, beaches, and hotels.
+These Coastal Mississippi hidden gems for your next Mississippi beach getaway vacation include several dozen secret and local favorite Mississippi Gulf Coast restaurants, beaches, attractions, hotels, and more.

-Coastal Mississippi is only a one hour day trip from New Orleans and Mobile Alabama but lovingly different from its two bigger neighbors.
-On several trips to the Mississippi Gulf Coast, I set out to find as many fun, cool, and happy Coastal Mississippi Hidden Gems and secret spots as I could along the 62 miles now known as The Secret Coast.
+Coastal Mississippi is only a one-hour day trip from New Orleans or Mobile Alabama but fantastically different from its two bigger and more popular neighbors.
+On several Mississippi Gulf Coast trips, I set out to find as many fun, cool, and happy Coastal Mississippi Hidden Gems and secret spots as I could along the 62 miles also called The Secret Coast.

-While I was hoping to find maybe two dozen compelling places, my list keeps growing.
+While I expected to find maybe two dozen compelling places, my list keeps growing.
 At this point, my list far exceeds the original 51—but who is counting?
-Go visit the Mississippi Gulf Coast and enjoy these Coastal Mississippi hidden gems—and discover your own!
+Visit the Mississippi Gulf Coast and enjoy these Coastal Mississippi hidden gems—and discover your own!

 51+ Coastal Mississippi Hidden Gems on The Secret Coast

-Thank you to Coastal Mississippi and its partners (lodging, dining, and attractions) for hosting me on several occasions.
-Special thank you to the extraordinary Public/Media Relations Manager Anna Roy for helping me explore and discover Coastal Mississippi secret places.
+Thank you to Coastal Mississippi CVB for hosting us—our content is crafted so our audience can make informed decisions on future trips.
+Special thank you to the extraordinary (and former, darn it) Public/Media Relations Manager Anna Roy for helping me explore and discover Coastal Mississippi hidden gems.

 Secret Mississippi Gulf Coast Public Art Spots

 - Ruth’s Roots, Bay St. Louis.
 Ruth’s Roots is a super funky and colorful community garden with live animals, games, relaxation areas, a free library, donation area, and, of course, a public garden.